nolus-protocol/nolus-core/doc/wallets/keplr.md

 ## Pros
 - web (Chrome and Brave extension) and mobile based wallet (mobile version contains only Cosmos, Osmosis and Regen tokens at the moment)
-- Can be built and hosted on a CDN.
+- Can be built and hosted on a CDN. **
-- Supports the base functionality of a blockchain wallet (create wallet, restore using mnemonic, balance, history, transfer, IBC transfer **(Chrome extension)** and staking).
+- Supports the base functionality of a blockchain wallet (create wallet, restore using mnemonic, balance, transfer, IBC transfer **(Chrome extension)** and staking).
 - You can also use your Google and Apple (mobile only) account to create and restore your wallet.
 - No external servers/apis required except the blockchain node's API.
 - Supports all native currencies that can enter our blockchain through IBC.